patrick-crawford/WEB422-Backup/notes/intro-angular-jwt.md

 #### Step 3: Updating our "vehicles" Route with the "Guard":

-As mentioned above, we must **assign** our guard to a specific route to control it's access.
+As mentioned above, we must **assign** our guard to a specific route to control its access.
 In our case, we will be "guarding" the "vehicles" route.
 Add the following code to the **app-routing.module.ts** file:

 * First, add the required "import" statement: